Digital printing – digital hub of Staffel Medien AG

 The complete procedure:

-The areas where the ink (toner) is not to be applied are discharged using a laser beam.
+The areas where the printing ink (toner) cannot be applied are discharged using a laser beam.

 The positively charged toner only adheres to the negatively charged areas of the photoreceptor.

-The paper is given a negative charge and the positively charged toner is absorbed by the printing material.
+The paper receives a negative charge and the positively charged toner is thus absorbed by the printing material.

 Oil, pressure and high heat (up to over 200° C) are required to fix the toner ink to the paper: